sanraith/evocontest/docs/architecture.md

 ## Submitting a solution

-After submitting a solution, a static analysis is performed on the server, and tests are run on the reference system.
+After submitting a solution, simple static analysis is performed on the server, then static analysis and tests are run on the reference system.

 ```mermaid
 sequenceDiagram